SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Fleet Week New York**: This annual event traditionally begins around the date of May 23rd (although the specific start date can vary).
-Fleet Week celebrates the U.S. Navy, Marine Corps, and Coast Guard, with various events, including ship tours, military demonstrations, and community activities in New York City.
+- **National Lucky Penny Day**: Celebrated on May 23rd, this quirky holiday encourages people to look down and spot a penny on the ground, which is often considered a symbol of good luck.

-Please note that events are subject to change, and it's always a good idea to check the latest schedule or official announcements for the current year.
+Please note that events can vary widely from year to year, and there might be additional events, both recurring and one-time, scheduled for May 23rd in the USA.
+For the most up-to-date information, it would be advisable to check current event calendars or news closer to the date.
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and watch your world bloom! 🌱✨🌟"
+"Believe in the magic of new beginnings and let your heart 💖 be the compass guiding you towards amazing adventures 🚀.
+Embrace each day with a smile 😊 and spread kindness like confetti 🎉!"